It's the most wonderful time of the year! And what better way to celebrate than with our first Christmas Recipe Advent Countdown! 10 days to go...

 - Pour warm custard into the dish and spread evenly.

 - Place the remainder of the filo over the top of the custard.
 The pastry should be generously brushed with melted butter.

 - With a very sharp knife, cut through the top layers of filo making either triangle, diamond or square shapes.

 - Place the dish into the oven and cook for 30-35 minutes, or until golden brown.

-- When ready, remove dish from oven and allow to cool slightly.
+- When ready, remove the dish from the oven and allow it to cool slightly.

 - Cut through the marked lines on top of the galaktoboureko.

 - Pour over the hot syrup.